jasielrt95/Voice2Code/Readme.md

 > Listening ...
 ```

-After you hava spoken the input the terminal will show you what you
+After you hava spoken, the terminal will show you what you
 said (or what it understood) like this:

 *"variable x"*